Kuthi Valley

 Kuthi Valley (or Kuti Valley) is a Himalayan valley situated in the Pithoragarh District, Kumaon division of the Uttarakhand state of India.
 Located in the eastern part of Uttarakhand at an elevation of 12300 ft, it is the last valley before the border with Tibet.
 It runs along a northwest–southeast axis, and houses the river Kuthi Yankti, which drains into the Kali River near the village of Gunji.

 In May 2020, Nepal laid claim to the northeastern half of the valley, claiming that Kuthi Yanki represented the Kali River and it was meant to be Nepal's border as per the 1816 Sugauli Treaty.
 It has also published a new map of its territories including the Kuthi Valley.
+India rejected the Nepalese claims.

 This Kuthi valley is mainly populated by Byansis, one of the four Bhotiya communities of Kumaon, with the others being Johar, Darmiya and Chaudansi.

 Kuthi Yankti

 Kuthi Yankti is one of the two headwaters of the Kali River, the other being the Kalapani River that flows down from the Lipulekh Pass.

-Kuthi Yankti emerges from slopes near Wilsha, below the Limpiyadhura range, and passes Lake Jolingkong at an altitude of 4,630 m, to the Kuti village.
+Kuthi Yankti emerges from slopes near Wilsha, below the Limpiya Dhura pass, and passes Lake Jolingkong at an altitude of 4,630 m, to the Kuti village.
 It flows southeast to merge with the Kalapani River near the Gunji village to form the Kali River (or Sharada River).
 High Himalayan passes of Mangsha Dhura (5,490 m) and Limpiya Dhura (5,530 m) are situated along the northern border of the Kuthi valley joining it with Tibet.
 Shin La pass and Nama pass join Darma Valley to Kuthi valley from the south.
 Jolingkong and Parvati are main alpine lakes.

 Sangthang Peak is the highest along the line of peaks forming the northern boundary of the valley with Tibet.
 Among the peaks forming the southern boundary of the valley, notable peaks are Brammah Parvat (6,321 m), Cheepaydang (6,220 m) and Adi Kailash (5,945 m).

 Byans and Byansis

-Kuthi Yankti is part of the Byans ethnographic region, which comprises Kuthi valley as well as the Kali River valley within its vicinity and the Tinkar valley in Nepal.
+Kuthi Valley is part of the Byans ethnographic region, which comprises Kuthi valley as well as the Kali River valley within its vicinity and the Tinkar Valley in Nepal.
 The people of this region are called Byansis, who speak a distinctive Byangsi language.
-There are five Byans villages in the Kuthi valley (Gunji, Nabi, Rongkang, Napalchu and Kuti), with a combined population of 968 people.
-There are two further villages along the Kali River (Budi and Garbyang), with a population of 1091 people, and two in Nepal's Tinkar valley (Chhangru and Tinkar).
+There are five Byans villages in the Kuthi valley — Gunji, Nabi, Rongkang, Napalchu and Kuti — with a combined population of 968 people.
+There are two further villages along the Kali River — Budi and Garbyang — with a population of 1091 people, and two in Nepal's Tinkar Valley (Chhangru and Tinkar).
 In later times, two new villages were founded in Nepal (Rapla and Sitaula).

 Kuti is the last village in the Kuthi valley, at an elevation of 12300 ft.
-Garbyang, at the junction of Tinkar River with Kali, is the largest.
+Garbyang, at the junction of Tinkar river with Kali, is the largest.

+The clan names associated with these villages are as follows - Gunjiyal (Gunji), Garbiyal (Garbyang), Budiyal (Budi), Nabiyal (Nabi), Napalchyal (Napalchu), Rongkali (Rongkong), and Kutiyal (Kuti).